Get the lowdown on the second edition of the world's biggest national team efootball competition: UEFA eEURO 2021.

 Every country played two matches each (1-vs-1) against the other nations in their group; points from both matches were added to the group table.
 The ten group winners qualified directly for the final tournament.

 The ten runners-up took part in a play-off tournament to determine the other six finalists.
-The contenders were split into two groups of five, with the top three advancing from each.Fixtures and results
+The contenders were split into two groups of five, with the top three advancing from each.eEURO play-offs: all the details

 The focus of the tournament is the team element – the essence of football.
-Each participating national association competes with a national efootball team of between two and four gamers.
+Each participating national association competed with a national efootball team of between two and four gamers.

 Between November 2020 and February 2021, associations selected their national team through a tournament unless a national efootball team already existed.
-The team then contests the online qualifying phase.
+The team then contested the online qualifying phase.

 November 2020–February 2021: National associations select players